Describe each of the following as a physical or chemical property... | Channels for Pearson+

 Chemical Property

 A chemical property describes a substance's ability to undergo a specific chemical change or reaction.
-This includes reactivity with other chemicals, flammability, and acidity.
-While compressing propane does not change its chemical identity, understanding its chemical properties is essential for recognizing how it behaves in different conditions, such as combustion.
+This includes properties such as reactivity with other chemicals, flammability, and acidity.
+When a chemical property is observed, the substance's chemical structure is altered, resulting in the formation of new substances.

 Recommended video: